eediallo/Spaced-Repetition-Tracker/README.md

 - **HTML:** Used for the structure of the project.
 - **JavaScript:** Used for functionality, including date calculations, user interaction, and data storage.
 - **localStorage:** Used to store the user data locally in the browser.
+- **Jest:** Used for unit testing to ensure the core functionality works as expected.

 ## Set up & Installation
 1. **Clone the repository** <br>``` git clone https://github.com/eediallo/spaced-repetition-tracker.git ```